fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_category/cfda.md

 ## POST

-This endpoint returns a list of the top results of CFDS codes sorted by the total amounts in descending order.
+This endpoint returns a list of the top results of CFDA codes sorted by the total amounts in descending order.

 + Request (application/json)
     + Attributes (object)